decentralized-identity/sidetree/docs/protocol.md

    higher fee per transaction comes first, if transaction fee is the same, lower transaction number comes first.

-   By picking the transactions with higher transaction fee, it encourages batching, while allowing small transactions to have the opportunity to also be included if they are willing to pay a premium of a couple USD.
+   By picking the transactions with higher transaction fee, it encourages batching, while allowing small transactions to have the opportunity to also be included if they are willing to pay a slightly higher transaction fee.
 Alternatives to this approach are highest fee per operation and first comes first serve, but they don't encourage batching and discourage writing near the end of a transaction time.

 #### Maximum batch size